Shawley-Codes/AnimateParticle-Tool/README.md

     Parent: Selecting the object will spawn and position the particle emitter on a section of the geometry.
 It can be moved after creation to the desired location.

+To call this tool, you can run the name or add it to a script calling program.
+Otherwise uncomment the #main() that is under testing at the bottom of the code to run it in the script editor.